Joe Gallo (basketball): Coaching career

-Gallo began his coaching career in 2005 as an assistant at Merrimack a year after he was a player for the Warriors.
-In 2010, Gallo was hired as an assistant under head coach Paul Cormier at Dartmouth.
-He was hired as an assistant under Andrew Toole at Robert Morris 2012.
-In 2016, Gallo was hired as head coach at his alma mater, Merrimack, replacing Bert Hammel.
-After leading Merrimack to a Northeast Conference regular season title in 2020, its first season in Division I, Gallo was named conference coach of the year.
+Gallo began his coaching career in 2005 as an assistant at Merrimack, one year after he finished playing for the Warriors.
+In 2010, Gallo was hired as an assistant under head coach Paul Cormier at Dartmouth before joining Andy Toole at Robert Morris 2012.
+In 2015, Gallo was a key component in helping the Colonials win the Northeast Conference tournament and reach the NCAA Tournament, where Robert Morris lost to eventual national champion Duke.